vcantarella/hyvr/docs/methods.rst

 ==========================================================
-HyVR Computational methods
+Computational methods
 ==========================================================

-The first step in the HyVR algorithm is to load the model parameters, as defined in the ``*.ini`` initialisation file.
-These model parameters govern how the model will look like.
+Contrary to the original work, the user should build his/her model from a python script file.
 A detailed documentation of all the options can be found :ref:`here <inout>`.
-Major strata contact surfaces are generated first.
+Ideally, major strata contact surfaces are generated first.
+Then architectural elements, and their internal heterogeneity are then generated inside the stratum accoding to some probability rule.
-Architectural elements are then generated inside each stratum according to given probabilities.
-Finally, geometrical objects/hydrofacies assemblages like troughs, sheets, or channels are generated inside the architectural element.

-After the model has been generated output values like facies, azimuth and dip are assigned to all grid points depending on which stratum/architectural element/object they belong to.
+Model building and grid assignment (facies, dip, dip direction) are done at the same time.

-Based on these values (facies, azimuth, dip) and the settings in the ``[hydraulics]`` section, the hydralic parameters (porosity, isotropic hydraulic conductivity, full hydraulic conductivity tensor) are assigned, and potentially heterogeneity in these parameters on the given level.
+Based on these values (facies, dip, dip direction), the user can create the hydralic parameters (porosity, isotropic hydraulic conductivity, full hydraulic conductivity tensor), and potentially heterogeneity in these parameters on the given level.

 .. _hfm:
 .. figure:: 	img/hfm.png